3 ways good friends can help us feel healthier

 A good friend can also help remind us to take care of ourselves, like getting our recommended screenings and check-ups.

-“Staying in charge of your health is key to extending our lifespan and friends can give us the gentle reminders we all sometimes need,” says Dr. Chang.
+“Staying in charge of your health is key to extending lifespan, and friends can give us the gentle reminders we all sometimes need,” says Dr. Chang.

 #2: Friends may keep our minds sharp